SillyTavern/SillyTavern/.github/readme.md

 SillyTavern is being developed using a two-branch system to ensure a smooth experience for all users.

-* main -🌟 **Recommended for most users.** This is the most stable and recommended branch, updated only when major releases are pushed.
+* release -🌟 **Recommended for most users.** This is the most stable and recommended branch, updated only when major releases are pushed.
 It's suitable for the majority of users.
-* dev - ⚠️ **Not recommended for casual use.** This branch has the latest features, but be cautious as it may break at any time.
+* staging - ⚠️ **Not recommended for casual use.** This branch has the latest features, but be cautious as it may break at any time.
 Only for power users and enthusiasts.

 If you're not familiar with using the git CLI or don't understand what a branch is, don't worry!
-The main branch is always the preferable option for you.
+The release branch is always the preferable option for you.

 ### What do I need other than Tavern?